timetogive/timetogive/README.md

 For the local dev, the supabase environment is already running in the cloud.
 You "can" run supabase locally but can't see the point for what we're trying to do.

+For your own experiments, you could also spin up your own supabase cloud instance on your own supabase account really quickly.
+All you need to do is to install the supabase setup scripts contained in the repo.

-For the MVP we're relying quite heavily on Postgres SQL (psql) functions which are then exposed as RPC web service functions to the frontend.
+For the beta release we're relying quite heavily on Postgres SQL (psql) functions which are then exposed as RPC web service functions to the frontend.

 In order to apply code + schema changes to the dev supabase environment.
 You can use the scripts in the database directory.